Ovarian Cancer: Surgery

 is also called debulking.
 Your healthcare provider may suggest this surgery when the

-cancer has spread throughout your abdomen.
+cancer has spread throughout your belly.

 If you have this surgery and cancer has spread to your colon, you may need to have